Synthetixio/SIPs/content/sccp/sccp-318.md

 # Abstract

-The max number of positions per account limits is a limitation put in place in order to limit the gas consumption per trade settle.
+The max number of perp positions per account limits is a limitation put in place in order to limit the gas consumption per trade settle.
 With [SCCP-317](https://sips.synthetix.io/sccp/sccp-317/) in place, the cap can be lifted with no issue on the keeper compensation.

 # Motivation